On the structure of instability in moduli theory: Combinatorial structures in moduli theory

-\begin{proof} [Proof of \autoref{prop:intersecting_simplices}] Consider the maps $f_i : \Theta^{n_i+1} \to \X$ with isomorphisms $f_i(1) \simeq p$ corresponding to the simplices $\sigma_i$, for $i=0,1$.
+\begin{proof}[Proof of \Cref{prop:intersecting_simplices}] Consider the maps $f_i : \Theta^{n_i+1} \to \X$ with isomorphisms $f_i(1) \simeq p$ corresponding to two cones of $\Deg(\X,p)_\bullet$.
 Form the fiber product and consider following the diagram, where every square is Cartesian

-In other words, there is $\Gm^{n_0+n_1+2}$-torsor over $\Y$ whose total space is $Y$.
-Because $\X$ has quasi-affine diagonal, $Y$ is actually quasi-affine.
-Hence $\Y$ is a global quotient of a quasi-affine scheme by a torus.
+In other words, there is $\Gm^{n_0+n_1+2}$-torsor over $\Y$ whose total space is $Y$, which is an algebraic space of finite presentation over $k$ because $\X \to B$ is quasi-separated.
+Hence $\Y$ is a global quotient of an algebraic $k$-space of finite presentation by a torus.
+The claim now follows from \Cref{lem:almost_toric} and \eqref{eqn:fiber_prod}, which show that $\bP(h_{[n_1]} \times_{\Deg(\X,p)_\bullet} h_{[n_2]}) = \bP(\Y,q)$ is covered by finitely many simplices.